Greatspot/42-EXAM/README.md

 # GRADEME Installation and Usage Manual

-This manual explains how to obtain the **42-EXAM** project folder and execute the command required to run GRADEME.
+This manual explains how to obtain the **42-EXAM** project folder and execute the command required to run **GRADEME locally**, as an alternative to using the grademe.fr website for offline testing

 > **Project:** **42-EXAM**
 > **Author:** [JCluzet](https://github.com/JCluzet)